JustAnotherModder/JAM_Drugs/README.md

 # JAM_Drugs

+- Thoroughly unfinished.
+Probably won't work for you.
 - No support, don't post an issue.
 - If you do try and install this, you're going to need the following:
 - https://github.com/JustAnotherModder/JAM_Utilities